• Summary

 ___________

-Introduced by M. of A. KIM -- read once and referred to the Committee on
+Introduced by M. of A. CRUZ -- read once and referred to the Committee

-AN ACT to amend the elder law, in relation to the naturally occurring
+AN ACT to amend the insurance law and the social services law, in

 The People of the State of New York, represented in Senate and Assem-